 One major issue in using BGP EVPN in this way is complex configurations.
 If you have only a handful of PE routers that implement BGP EVPN, as in Figure 1, the complexity may be manageable.
 But in the data center overlay use case, that complexity is now replicated in every leaf switch.
 Figure 4 shows an example of BGP EVPN configuration in a data center fabric with 32 leaf switches requiring 640 lines of configuration code for each service that is required.
 As the number of switches, tenants and services increases, this can quickly become hard to manage with manual, box-by-box configuration approaches.

 For many customers, that means practical implementations of BGP EVPN require some type of network automation.
-Unfortunately, there is no standard or agreed approach to network automation for BGP EVPN or more generally.
-A few larger operators with deep networking expertise can afford to dedicate staff and time to create their own automation environments, using programming languages such as Python and tools such as Ansible, but most others will need a more complete automation solution provided by either their networking vendor or an independent third party.
+Unfortunately, there is no standard or agreed approach to network automation for BGP EVPN.
+A few larger operators with deep networking expertise can afford to dedicate staff and time to create their own automation environments, using programming languages such as Python and tools such as Ansible.
+(For these operators, Pluribus SDN automation can reduce BGP EVPN configuration effort by an order of magnitude.)
+Most others will need a more complete automation solution provided by either their networking vendor or an independent third party.
 While comparison of automation approaches is beyond the scope of this blog, it’s clear that any decision to implement BGP EVPN should be considered in the context of network automation.

 How Does BGP EVPN Enable Multi-site Data Center Fabrics?